bjoernv/webserver-station-logos/README.md

 ## Installation notes:

+#### For anyone who would like to receive their future updates automatically, please install the Always on Update (AOU) version from [here](https://tef.noobish.eu/logos/scripts/StationLogo_AOU_Version.zip).
+This script always gets the current code from the logo server.

 1. [Download](https://github.com/Highpoint2000/webserver-station-logos/releases) the last repository as a zip
 2. Unpack it into the plugins folder in the root of the web server
 3. Restart the server